-- In the library, everybody has to speak quietly.
+In the library, everybody has to speak quietly.

-- They like their new cat, it has a friendly attitude.
+They like their new cat, it has a friendly attitude.

-- Tara and her mother are living happily.
+Lisa and her friends are living happily.

-- John couldn’t play.
+Billy couldn’t play.
 He was behaving angrily.

-- Linda was reading carefully her new history book.
+Baby Boy was reading carefully her new history book.

 When a person needs to describe the place where an action or something related to the action occurred, they use an adverb of place.
 It usually expresses where something happens.
-These adverbs can refer to directions, distances or relative position of an object.
+These adverbs can refer to directions, distances, or relative position of an object.